hawk/lux/doc/lux.md

 the `lux` escript resides.

 **\[include FileName\]**
+Checks if script at this point has been included before, if not, includes and runs the specified script at this point.
+The `FileName` is relative to the currently executing script, unless given as an absolute path. `.luxinc` is preferred as file extension.
+Variables in `FileName` are expanded during parsing of the script, before execution of the script.

+**\[include_always FileName\]**
 Includes and runs the specified script at this point.
 The `FileName` is relative to the currently executing script, unless given as an absolute path. `.luxinc` is preferred as file extension.
 Variables in